 It was a pleasure for Vogue Family to welcome German Delegates from FOM University of Applied Science, one of the finest colleges in Germany in its campus on 14th December 2019.
 Delegates were warmly welcomed by honorable chairman sir and Principal sir.
 Believing firmly in this age of globalization, representatives from both the colleges foresee this conference as an opportunity to get benefited mutually, observing different pedagogy in academics and get a sense of being global citizens getting the best of both the worlds.
 The delegates were completely awestruck while touring through the campus and beholding the artistic works of fashion design and interior design students.
 Delegates were felicitated with vogue mementos and this extremely enriching experience ended up with playing of national anthems of both the countries marking respect to both.

-Fashion design Diploma Students visit to Central Silk Board on 13th Nov,2019
+Fashion design Diploma Students visit Central Silk Board on 13th Nov 2019

-Silk – one of the finest of all natural fibres …the pride that one feels flaunting a beautiful Mysore SIlk saree or a Banarasi Brocade…..but do we know all the intricate processes that go behind the creation of this fabric?
+Silk – one of the finest of all-natural fibers…the pride that one feels flaunting a beautiful Mysore Silk saree or a Banarasi Brocade…..but do we know all the intricate processes that go behind the creation of this fabric?